 The death penalty brought down against Faryion Wardrip for the stabbing, rape and murder of 20-year old Terry Sims.

-“I feel like the man has been given more appeals than anybody,” Terry’s older sister Vickie Holmes siad.
+“I feel like the man has been given more appeals than anybody,” Terry’s sister Vickie Holmes said.
 “I just need closure.”

 But that’s not all, Wardrip received three consecutive life sentences for a 16-month killing spree between 1984 and 1986 that left a total of five dead.